NicholasBaraldi/hotd-tweets-analysis/README.md

 streamlit run hotd_analysis.py
 ```

-And check the dashboard on your at localhost.
+And check the dashboard at your localhost.